southpaw99/Exodus/Download/README.md

 2. You boot for the first time (this may take a while)

-3. Go to Settings
+3. Go to >Settings

-4. Select System Settings
+4. Select >System Settings

-5. Select Add-ons
+5. Select >Add-ons

-6. Turn On Unknown Sources
+6. Turn On >Unknown Sources

-7. Turn On Notifications
+7. Turn On >Notifications

-8. Select Yes.
+8. Select >Yes.

-9. From here you have many ways to chose from.
+9. From here you have **many ways** to chose from.

-## Easy Way
+## *Easy Way

-1. Go to system setting
+1. Go to >system settings

-2. Select File Manager
+2. Select >File Manager

-3. Select Add Source
+3. Select >Add Source

-4. Select None
+4. Select >None